-This time it was easier to go back to everyday life as I had a nice drive with Aija.
-We stopped to say hello to ”The silent people” which is a beautiful installation of peat-headed beings designed by Reijo Kela (dancer and choreographer born in Suomussalmi).
+This time it was easier to go back to everyday life as we still had a nice stop: we visited beautiful an meaningful instalation called ”The silent people” – peat-headed beings designed by Reijo Kela who is a well known dancer and choreographer born in Suomussalmi.

 People often ask what precisely is the idea behind the Silent People.
 A state of psychological withdrawal?
 The mute Kainuu soul?
 A forgotten people?
 Reijo Kela refuses to provide any answer.
 Viewers are free to come to their own conclusions.
 It may, however, be of interest to learn that if the Silent People were to be completely undressed there would remain some one thousand wooden crosses standing in the field.
 (Suomussalmi webpages)

-I feel previleged about the possibilites to visit all the beautiful places and to meet all the wonderful people.
-Nature and Art defenetly have empowering effect on me.
-Meeting kind hearted people brings joy and happiness to my life.
+I am grateful for the opportunities to visit beautiful places and to meet wonderful people.
+Nature and Art indeed have empowering effect on me and meeting warm-hearted people brings joy and happiness to my life.

 This time my very special thanks goes to Aija Laukkanen!
 KIITOS!

 I also want to send my best regards to Maija (Hossan Lumo) and all the active participants of Wild Taiga in my Sustainable Travel Finland – coaching day in Kajaani 17.09.2019.
 I had wonderful time with all of you!